-These Transport Canada, Ship Safety approved Marine Emergency Duties courses are requirements for persons working on the water.
+These Transport Canada, Ship Safety approved Marine Emergency Duties courses are required for persons working on the water.
 These courses provide mariners with basic understanding of fire and fire prevention, dealing with emergencies and abandonment, survival and rescue.
 MED 032 ensures that crew members are able to maintain the safety of passengers.
+Please contact Transport Canada directly to confirm the level of MED course required for your industry.

-- MED 031 Marine Emergency Duties A1

-- MED 032 Marine Emergency Duties A1 & A2

-- MED 003 Small Non-pleasure Craft Marine Emergency Duties (A3) - 25 Miles
+- MED 031 Marine Emergency Duties A1 (3 days) - MED 032 Marine Emergency Duties A1 & A2 (4 days) - MED 003 Small Non-pleasure Craft Marine Emergency Duties (A3) - 25 Miles (1 day)